Counting sheep: Origin

 An even earlier reference can be found in Don Quixote by Miguel de Cervantes, from 1605 (the exception being Cervantes substituting "goats" for "sheep"):

 "Let your worship keep count of the goats the fisherman is taking across, for if one escapes the memory there will be an end of the story, and it will be impossible to tell another word of it."

 Cervantes probably adapted the story of counting goats from a story of counting sheep in the early twelfth-century Spanish work Disciplina clericalis.
 The section The King and his Story-teller (section 12) uses the idea of counting sheep humorously.
-Disciplina clericalis draws mainly on literary sources from the Islamic world.
-Counting sheep was probably a widely recognized practice in the Islamic world before the early twelfth century.
+Similar stories are listed in the Aarne–Thompson–Uther Index as ATU 2300, "Endless Tales" and are closely related to ATU 2301, "Corn Carried Away One Grain at A Time".

 Several late 19th-century writers mention the use of counting sheep in order to aid sleep; the period of the 1860s–70s appears to be when it became a commonplace term, for example in Sabine Baring-Gould's Through flood and flame (1868): "She turned her face to the wall with a weary sigh, and endeavoured, by counting sheep going through a hedge-gap, to trick sleep into closing her eyelids."
 Macfarlane, Alexander William wrote about the technique in Insomnia and Its Therapeutics (1891).